Petula Clark: 2000–present

-She appeared in Stephen Sondheim's Old Friends concert which aired on the BBC in January 2023.
+Clark appeared in Stephen Sondheim's Old Friends concert which aired on the BBC in January 2023.
 She performed "I'm Still Here" from Follies.
+The CD recording of this performance was released physically and digitally in December 2023.

+Her autobiography Is That You, Petula? was published in 2025.

 Personal life

-In 1955 Clark became linked romantically with Joe "Mr Piano" Henderson.
+In 1955, Clark became linked romantically with Joe "Mr Piano" Henderson.
 Speculation that the couple planned to marry became rife.
-However, with the increasing glare of the public spotlight and Clark's growing fame – her career in France was just beginning – Henderson, reportedly not wanting to end up as "Mr. Petula Clark", decided to end the relationship.
-Their professional relationship continued for a few years, culminating in the BBC Radio series Pet and Mr. Piano, the last time they worked together, although they remained on friendly terms.
-In 1962, he penned a ballad about their break-up, called "There's Nothing More To Say", for Clark's LP In Other Words.
-In 1967 in Las Vegas, she was witness to the wedding of her friend, French singer Charles Aznavour, alongside Sammy Davis, Jr.
+However, with the increasing glare of the public spotlight and her growing fame – her career in France was just beginning – Henderson, reportedly not wanting to end up as "Mr Petula Clark", decided to end the relationship, although they remained on friendly terms.
+Their professional relationship continued for a few years, culminating in the BBC Radio series Pet and Mr Piano, which was the last time they worked together.
+In 1962, Henderson penned a ballad about their break-up, called "There's Nothing More To Say", for Clark's LP In Other Words.
+In 1967, in Las Vegas, she was a witness at the wedding of her friend, French singer Charles Aznavour, alongside Sammy Davis Jr.

-In October 1957, Clark was invited to appear at the Paris Olympia for Europe premier live radio show, Musicorama.
+In October 1957, Clark was invited to appear at the Paris Olympia for Europe's premier live radio show, Musicorama.
 The next day, she was invited to the office of Vogue Records' chairman Léon Cabat to discuss recording in French and working in France.
-There, she met her future husband, publicist Claude Wolff, to whom she was attracted immediately, and when she was told that he would work with her if she recorded in French, she agreed.
-They have two daughters and a son.
+There she met her future husband, publicist Claude Wolff (born 6 January 1931), to whom she was attracted immediately, and when she was told that he would work with her if she recorded in French; she agreed.
+They were married in June 1961 and have two daughters and a son.
+They also have two adult grandchildren.
+Clark has expressed regret about not being closer to her children when they were younger, as her busy schedule kept her away.
+In 2013, Clark stated that she and Wolff were "not in a romantic relationship anymore".
+Wolff died on 20 March 2024 at the age 93.

-Following the 1979 UK general election, at which Margaret Thatcher had won a majority for the Conservatives, becoming Britain's first female prime minister, Clark sent Thatcher a congratulatory telegram, saying "Felicitations – so happy for you and for Britain."
+Following the 1979 UK general election, in which Margaret Thatcher won a majority for the Conservatives, becoming Britain's first female prime minister, Clark sent Thatcher a congratulatory telegram, saying, "Felicitations – so happy for you and for Britain."
 The same year, Clark performed at a Young Conservatives rally.
 However, in 2002, she attended a fundraiser for Labour prime minister Tony Blair.

-Since 2012 Clark has lived for most of the year in Geneva, Switzerland; she also has a holiday chalet in the French Alps, where she likes to ski, and a pied-à-terre in London's Chelsea.
+Since the 1960s, Clark has called Geneva, Switzerland home.
+She also has a holiday chalet in the French Alps, where she likes to ski, and a pied-à-terre in London's Chelsea.